Scenic, Cultural & Family-Friendly Fun Close to Camp

 Trout Fishing

+It also features the state’s longest contiguous stretch of N.C.
+Mountain Heritage Trout Waters.
+Jackson County is the home of the state record for the largest rainbow trout ever caught.
 Jackson county has 31 public access points for fishing; supports fishing classes for children, is home to the nation’s largest river cleanup day in the country; and plays host to its own chapter of Trout Unlimited.

 Fly Fishing the Smokies